-Jeannie Foster will represent unique experience on the Board of Education as a 25-year veteran educator, as a single mother of two grown children, and as a community leader.
-She will combine her deep knowledge of the community, her professional work and her own story to bring a new level of experience to the Board.
+Jeannie Foster offers unique experience on the Saint Paul Public Schools Board of Education as a 25-year veteran educator, as a single mother of two grown children, and as a community leader.
+She has combined her deep knowledge of the community, her professional work, and her own story to bring a new level of experience to the Board.
 “I am a reflection of the children and families I serve,” says Jeannie.

 Jeannie started her professional career as an early childhood educator.
 As a teacher, she’s experienced first-hand the challenges that immigrant students and their teachers each experience in a multilingual, multicultural classroom.
 “I understand the challenges teachers face with a classroom of diverse learners who come from various backgrounds – and the pressure to meet all their needs.”